 It is important that you research your artist and know what they specialize in.
-Some artists only specialize in certain styles i.e. black and grey realism or traditional etc. There are also artists who are versatile and can do almost any style of tattoo.
+Some artists only specialize in certain styles, i.e. black and grey realism or traditional etc. There are also artists who are versatile and can do almost any style of tattoo.
 But, most importantly, if it is a portrait that you are looking for, make sure that they have many portraits in their portfolio.
 If they don't, then they probably don't do portraits.

 We know tattoos are fairly expensive, but there is a good reason as to why.
 Not only are the tattoo and art supplies expensive, but each artist brings their work home with them.
-Their work hours don't end at closing time, they spend countless hours responding to emails and messages from clients, and often draw all night.
-The artists almost only have time to keep up with day to day appointments.
+Their work hours don't end at closing time.
+They spend countless hours responding to emails and messages from clients, and often draw all night.
+The artists almost only have time to keep up with day-to-day appointments.
 Your design for your appointment will likely be worked on the night before and final touches the morning of.

 Please, don't ask how much it costs for a full sleeve or back piece.
 Those are almost impossible to quote.
-Tattoos are a luxury, just like vacations, fancy cars, purses etc. The only difference is that a good tattoo will last you a lifetime.
-Each person is a different size/shape/skin type etc. In addition to that, each design for each client is a custom design, one might have a little less detail, one may be colour, one may be black and grey and one might be black work.
-For bigger pieces, artists charge an hourly rate.
-Once you sit in that chair, the needle hits your skin, the clock starts.
-If you have a budget, the artist can design something to fit your budget.
-But, don't settle for something simplified because of a budget, that tattoo is on you for life.
-Sleeves take time, they don't happen overnight.
-Some take years to complete depending on how often the client comes in for sessions.
-After all, the process is fun!!
+Tattoos are a luxury, just like vacations, fancy cars, purses, etc..
+The only difference is that a good tattoo will last you a lifetime.
+Each person is a different size/shape/skin type/ etc..
+In addition to that, each design for each client is a custom design; one might have a little less detail; one may be colour; one may be black and grey; and one might be black work.

+The ink is set in at least one millimetre beneath your skin, into the dermis.
+So, the cover-up would again set the ink in the same dermis as the previous tattoo.
 Your original tattoo and the cover up will mix and create a new colour.
 For example, if the artist uses red to cover a blue tattoo, those colours will mix and turn purple.

-Choice of design is important, not all designs will work as a cover-up.
-The artist will work with you on coming up with the right design.
+Light or faded tattoos are much easier to cover with darker ink.
+Choice of design is important, as not all designs will work as a cover-up.
+The artist will work with you to create the right design.

 Dark ink will always dominate.
 So, if your original tattoo is a light blue, the artist will use a darker shade of blue to cover the light blue.
 This means your new tattoo will be darker than your original tattoo.

 If you have a very dark tattoo that you want covered, the artist may suggest a few sessions of tattoo laser removal.
 The reason for this is because black over powers all, so the artist will work off the black tattoo to try to camouflage it rather than cover it.
-This will result in a dark tattoo that will be 3 times the size of your original tattoo.
+This will result in a dark tattoo that will be three times the size of your original tattoo.
 If the artist uses anything lighter than black to cover your old tattoo, eventually that black will show through.

-Wait until your scar is completely healed before tattooing over it.
-Tattooing over an unhealed scar may cause it to bleed more and be very painful.
-Also, tattooing over scars, even healed ones, can cause blowouts and may not be as crisp and clean as you would like it to be.
-Scars can also reject ink in some areas, so be ready to possibly go in for more than one sitting to go over those areas.
+Keloids are risky to tattoo over.
+It may make the scar worse when your body goes into defence mode.
+Another thing to consider is having the artist design something to work with the scar rather than to cover it up.
+It may not be as crisp and clean as you would like it to be.
+Scars can also reject ink in some areas, so be ready to possibly go in for more than one session to go over those areas.

-Copyright © 2020 The Golden Pearl - All Rights Reserved.
+Copyright © 2023 The Golden Pearl - All Rights Reserved.